 All that you need to make this are semi-sweet chocolate morsels, whole milk, an egg, a little sugar, a pinch of salt…and a little vanilla if you choose to use it.
 You will want to make the whipped cream, too.
 You probably have all of this in your pantry and fridge.
 There is no excuse for you not to go make this right this minute.

-Preparation: (makes 5 servings, each approximately ⅓ cup)
+Recipe for Cold Chocolate Custard: (makes 5 servings, each approximately ⅓ cup)

 ¾ cup whole milk (2% works, too)